IeuanWalker/IeuanWalker/README.md

 </p>

 <br/>

-I am a full-stack senior software engineer working on websites, backend and mobile.
-My main passion is learning new things, and if I build something cool or usefull I try to turn it into an OSS project.
-Some of the technologies I enjoy working with include .NET, .NET MAUI, Minimal APIs, Blazor, and razor pages.
+I'm a senior software engineer with a strong focus on **.NET, mobile, API design, and developer experience**.
+I enjoy building libraries and tools that remove boilerplate code and unlock the technology's potential.

+If I build something useful and reusable, I try to turn it into an **open-source project**.
+Lately, that’s meant a lot of **source generators**, **Minimal APIs**, and **.NET MAUI controls**.

 ### My current and actively maintained OSS projects -
 | Project | Description | | | |